History of Ilhan Omar in Timeline

 In 2012, Ilhan Omar served as campaign manager for Kari Dziedzic's reelection campaign for the Minnesota State Senate.

-In 2012, Ilhan Omar tweeted that "Israel has hypnotized the world, may Allah awaken the people and help them see the evil doings of Israel."
-The comment drew criticism and accusations of antisemitism.
+In 2012, before entering the Minnesota legislature, Ilhan Omar posted a tweet stating, "Israel has hypnotized the world, may Allah awaken the people and help them see the evil doings of Israel."
+This tweet garnered criticism for employing antisemitic tropes, particularly the notion that Israel had "hypnotized the world."

 2013: Child Nutrition Outreach Coordinator

 On February 4, 2014, Ilhan Omar was attacked and wounded by multiple attendees during a DFL caucus for Minnesota's House of Representatives District 60B.
-She sustained a concussion and was hospitalized.
+She was organizing the event and sustained a concussion, requiring hospitalization.

 February 2014: Attack at Precinct Caucus

-In February 2014, during a contentious precinct caucus, Ilhan Omar was attacked by five people and injured.
+In February 2014, Ilhan Omar was attacked and injured at a contentious precinct caucus.

-In 2014, Ilhan Omar jointly filed taxes with a man she was not legally married to.
+In 2014, Ilhan Omar jointly filed taxes with a man she was not legally married to, a practice not permitted in Minnesota.

 September 2015: Director of Policy Initiatives